bssw-tutorial/bssw-tutorial.github.io/README.md

 2) In `_data/bsswt/` rename the event directory to reflect the actual event date (same as the event label, above).

 3) In `_data/bsswt/<event-label>/event.yml` update the metadata as appropriate.
-If your event is on a single day, you can comment out the `end-date` key.
+If your event is on a single day, you can comment out the `enddate` key.
 The `time` field is free-form.
 Make sure to include the time zone along with the time.
 Convention is to always use the natural time zone of the hosting venue.

 4) Rename the top level event directory to reflect the actual event date (same as the event label).